 To Expand or Downsize?
 How to Create a Functional Office Layout

-To expand, or downsize—that is one of the most important questions to ask yourself before your lease expires.
-Anticipate your company’s emerging needs to help narrow down the search for the right office space.
-Consider ways that your new space can accommodate growth, collaboration, and remote work in the next year and beyond.
+To expand or downsize is one of the most important questions to ask yourself before your lease expires.
+Anticipate your company’s emerging needs to help narrow the search for suitable office space.
+Consider ways your new space can accommodate growth, collaboration, and remote work in the next year and beyond.
 Above all, make sure your new space has a functional office layout.

 Expanding Your Office Space for a Functional Office Layout